10XGenomics/vartrix/README.md

 `--padding`: The amount of padding around the variant to use when constructing the reference and alternative haplotype for alignment.
 This should be no shorter than your read length.
 DEFAULT: 100bp.

 `--scoring-method (-s)`: The scoring method to be used in the output matrix.
 In the default `consensus` mode, the matrix will have a `1` if all reads at the position support the ref allele, a `2` if one or more reads support the alt allele, and a `3` if one or more reads support both the alt and the ref allele.
 In the `alt_frac` mode, the output matrix will have the fraction of alternate allele reads seen at this position.
 In the `coverage` mode, two matrices are produced.
 The matrix sent to `--out-matrix` is the number of alt reads seen, and the matrix sent to `--ref-matrix` is the number of ref reads seen.
+See the scoring method section for mode tails.
 DEFAULT: consensus.

 `--ref-matrix`: If `--scoring-method` is set to `coverage`, this must also be set.
 This is the path that the reference coverage matrix will be written to.